loicchamberlin/pool-detection/README.md

 2. Python :
     - Install detectron2 and discover its usage : DONE
     - Save a first basic RCNN model for tests : DONE
-    - Reorganize the directory for OOP usage : TO DO
+    - Reorganize the directory for OOP usage : DONE
-    - Recreate the OOP Structure from my C++ program into Python : TO DO
+    - Recreate the OOP Structure from my C++ program into Python : DONE
     - Add a function to convert pixel position *(x,y)* to geolocalisation *(longitude, latitude)* : TO DO
+    - Modify geodata.py function download_satellite_image() to save the image with a right name : TO DO
     - Create unitest : TO DO
     - Create functionnalities for inference use : TO DO
     - Add UI to simplify use : TO DO